 6).
 Why hydration is critical at high altitude and in low oxygen environments

-8).
+7).
 What sort of food will I get on the trek and Mera Peak climb

-9).
+8).
 Read our Top 10 Tips for a successful Mera Peak climb

-10).
+9).
 What vaccinations should you consider for your Mera Peak climb

-11).
+10).
 What type of trekking boots should you have for your Mera Peak approach

-12).
+11).
 What type of mountaineering boots should you consider for climbing Mera Peak

-13).
+12).
 What Helicopter evacuation cover do I need for your Mera Peak climb

-14).
+13).
 Here are the Daily Distances on the trek in and out of Mera Peak

-We offer training trips in Scotland, where you can gain all of the skills needed on Mera Peak.
+We offer training trips in Scotland, and Colorado where you can gain all of the skills needed on Mera Peak.
 However, the more competent you are in these skills before you come on the trip, the more comfortable you will be when on the glacier.